PaulDance/xr/notes/hamming.md

 Congratulations on passing all the tests!

-- I like the match on a tuple
+ * I like the match on a tuple.

 As formattted, it may be a bit less readable than a maintainer would like to come back to in a few months to modify.